Mili Urién

-Milagros Urién, simply known as Mili, is a fictional character and the young protagonist of the Argentine telenovela Chiquititas, also known as Tiny Angels.
+Milagros Urien, simply known as Mili, is a fictional character and the young protagonist of the Argentine telenovela Chiquititas, also known as Tiny Angels.
 The character was portrayed by actress Agustina Cherri from 1995 to 1997 on television and on stage.
 In 1998, Cherri won a Martín Fierro Award of Best Child Performance for her portrayal of the character In 2001, Cherri made a special return as Mili for the show's seventh and final season.
 Mili was portrayed by actress Fernanda Souza in the successful Brazilian adaptation of the story, Chiquititas Brasil, where the character is named Milena Pereira.
 Ixchel del Paso portrayed Mili in the short-lived Mexican version.
 Mili is portrayed by Giovanna Grigio in the 2013 Brazilian series Chiquititas.

 In every version of the story, Mili is an orphan who lives with some other little girls in the orphanage known as Rincón de Luz (Raio de Luz in the Brazilian versions).
 The character shares a similarity with Sara Crewe from Frances Hodgson Burnett's novel A Little Princess as her fondness, friendliness and love for storytelling makes her popular with her fellow chiquititas.
 Mili is also decided to uncover the truth about her family and her unknown past.
 Her only clue, and closest memory of them is a small, golden brooch supposed left by her parents, with the word "Volveré" ("I will be back") inscribed, a promise in which Mili faithfully believes.